1. Backup using BackupServer.exe

 - the “Files” directory is empty (no previous backups exist),

 - An incremental backup is created whenever a full backup is not performed.
-Incremental backups include newly created files and files with a newer modification date than previously backed-up files.
+Incremental backups include files with the archive attribute or files whose modification date is on or after the day following the last backup.

 - A full backup is created if: